gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

 - delivery delay(0 - 15 mins), receive message wait time(0 - 20 secs), long polling
 - SQS FIFO 70kTPS, 700k with batching, now also supports redrive, requires MessageGroupId, can deduplicate by MessageDeduplicationId(5 min idempotency), order guaranteed within group
 - Only use MaximumConcurrency setting on the queue with lambda, do not use ReservedConcurrency(leads to overpolling)
-- Use correlationID, messageID & return address to track the message on the sender
+- Use correlationID & return address to track the message on the sender
 - Batching:
   * Lambda timeout = no of messages (batch size) x avg message processing time
   * 10 messages max per batch(default), max 256kb total